Three COVID-19 deaths reported, 52 new cases, 118 recoveries

 - The new positive cases reside in the:

-- 118 of the previous positive individuals have recovered and have been removed from the isolation list.
+- One hundred and eighteen of the previous positive individuals have recovered and have been removed from the isolation list.

-- 7 of the new positive cases are residents at the New York State Veterans Home – At Batavia.
+- Seven of the new positive cases are residents at the New York State Veterans Home – At Batavia.

-- 6 of the new positive cases are residents at LeRoy Village Green Residential Healthcare Facility.
+- Six of the new positive cases are residents at LeRoy Village Green Residential Healthcare Facility.

-- 3 of the new positive cases are residents of Premier Genesee Center for Nursing & Rehabilitation.
+- Three of the new positive cases are residents of Premier Genesee Center for Nursing & Rehabilitation.

-- 1 of the new positive cases are residents of Genesee Senior Living.
+- One of the new positive cases are residents of Genesee Senior Living.

 - We are saddened to report the COVID-related death of a resident who resides at Genesee Senior Living and a resident who resides at Premier Genesee Center for Nursing & Rehabilitation.